tale-toul/OCP4AzureIPI/README.md

         $ openssl x509 -in api-root-CA.cer -text -noout

     **To obtain the CA certificate from the ingress controller** to be used for secure application routes use the following command.
-This certicate is always required.
+This certificate is always required.
 Replace the cluster domain name in the example for that of the actual cluster.

         $ echo |openssl s_client -showcerts -connect console-openshift-console.apps.jupiter.example.com:443
         ...